5 Pieces of Total Trash Branding Advice

 2. "Your logo is everything!"

 Mayhaps, the biggest piece of trash advice, to rule them all.
 Sure brand recognition is powerful.
 Ask yourself this: when was the last time you couldn't think of the name of the business and tried recalling it to a friend by describing their logo?
 Answer: 1955.
-Today we associate advertisements or influential creative we've seen to recollect a brand.
+Today we associate advertisements or influential creative work, even down to just the brand colors we've seen to recollect a business name.
 If you're going to bank something being "everything" about a brand, its the brand story.

 3. "Be consistent."